Mount Angel Seminary

 May 2025 – full, four-year assessment

-May 2029 – full, four-year assessment
+May 2029 – full, four-year assessment.

-Seminary Catalog & Rule of Life
+Mount Angel Seminary Catalog & Rule of Life

 The Seminary Academic Catalog is applicable to seminarians and off-hill students alike.
 It contains the following information: